-But can lice live on a bald head?
-Consider that in the absence of hair the live bugs lack the resources they need to get to the head in the first place.
-On the off chance that a live bug actually makes its way to a bald person's scalp, it may be able to feed, but the environment there will not only be uncomfortable for the lice, but it will also not be conducive to long term survival.
+But can head lice live on a bald head?
+Consider that in the absence of hair the live bugs lack the resources they need to get to the head in the first place so you will likely not find lice on a bald head.
+On the off chance that a live bug actually makes its way to a bald person's scalp, it may start feeding, but the environment there will not only be uncomfortable for the lice, but it will also not be conducive to long-term survival.
 Without hair, the bugs will also be unable to camouflage themselves, and will therefore be easier to see and vulnerable to being caught and squished.
 The scalp will also be colder providing an unfriendly, unwelcome, and unpleasant environment for the bug to survive in.

 Basically, the louse will have nothing to cling to so it will soon fall off the hair.
-Once that happens, the louse will die within a day as lice cannot live long without their food: human blood.
-So we can definitively answer “can lice live on bald head” with a confident and joyful no!
+Once that happens, the louse will die within a day as lice cannot live long without feeding on human blood.
+So we can definitively answer “can lice live on a bald head” with a confident and joyful no!
 However, being bald does not provide a free pass from lice – it will only prevent a person from getting head lice.
 Other species of lice can infest hair on the other parts of a person's body.

-Other Kinds Of Lice
+Other Kinds of Lice That People Can Get

-When asking can bald guys get lice or can a bald person get lice, it is important to differentiate between the different types of lice that a person can get.
+When asking can bald guys get lice or can a bald person get lice, it is important to differentiate among the different types of lice that a person can get.
 The form of head lice that infests the human head is Pediculosis Capitis – this form of head lice is not found on other parts of the body, which is why bald people cannot get lice.
-However, bald persons can get other forms of head lice that infest other parts of the human body.
+However, bald persons can get other forms of lice that infest other parts of the human body.
 These are pediculus humanus and pthirus pubis, or more commonly referred to as body lice and pubic lice (more commonly referred to as crabs).